aphex3k/3dp/Sliding Door/README.md

 # Sliding Door - Wheel

-The old house that our family lives in cam with a folding sliding door and the kids wheren't really gentle to it.
-One of the sliding wheels sheered off and rendered the right side of the folding panels unusable.
+The old house that our family lives in came with a folding sliding door and the kids wheren't really gentle to it.
+One of the sliding wheels in the rail sheered off and rendered the right side of the folding panels unusable.

 ![Old and New](IMG_6850.jpg)